 Can you eat meat on Ash Wednesday?

-No. Unless you have a medical exemption, Ash Wednesday is a day of Fasting for Catholics.
+No. Unless you have a medical exemption, Ash Wednesday is a day of Abstinence for Catholics.

 Make It Personal

 Ash Wednesday is the perfect time to decide if you want to have the kind of Lent that’s easy to forget…or the kind that changes your life.
 Do you want a renewed commitment to prayer?
 More discipline in a specific area of your life?
 A stronger marriage?
 More peace?
 This Ash Wednesday, set aside 15 minutes to set your intentions for the season of Lent!